On the balanced truncation error bound and sign parameters from arrowhead realizations: Systems with arrowhead realizations

-A common technique for modeling the frequency dynamics of a network of coherent generators is to aggregate the system response into a single effective machine.
-It is shown in~\cite{min2019accurate,min2020accurate} that for a network of $M$ coherent generators, the aggregate frequency dynamics are approximated well by an order $n=M+1$ linear system $\Sys$ having the transfer function

-for generators given by the swing model with first-order turbine control.
-Here $\wh{m}$ and $\wh{d}$ denote the aggregate inertia and damping coefficients of the generators in the network, while $\tau_i$ and $r_i^{-1}$ denote the time constant and droop coefficient of the $i$th generator.
-For the theoretical justification that $G(s)$ sufficiently approximates the network response, see~\cite[Sec.~2]{min2019accurate}.
-One can use the inverse formula~\eqref{eq:aheadinv} to confirm that the corresponding system $\Sys$ has an arrowhead realization given in terms of the physical parameters of the network:

-For these systems we first observed numerically that the balanced truncation error bound was typically tight, and then noticed that the truncated system in $\Sys$'s canonical balanced form obeyed the sign pattern described in~\eqref{eq:s2}.
-In this application, the parameters $\wh m$, $\wh d$, $\{r_i^{-1}\}$, and $\{\tau_i\}$ are guaranteed to be positive.
-The construction of the model additionally assumes that all subsystems are asymptotically stable.
-Thus Theorem~\ref{thm:arrowheadthm} applied to the given system $\Sys$ guarantees that
+Recall the power systems model presented in Subsection~\ref{ss:ps_model}.
+For these systems we first observed numerically that the balanced truncation error bound was consistently tight, and then noticed that the truncated system in $\Sys$'s canonical balanced form obeyed the sign pattern described in~\eqref{eq:s2}.
+Applying Corollary~\ref{cor:arrowhead_case} to this power system model $\Sys$ with realization~\eqref{eq:arrowhead_ps} guarantees that

-For these systems, we observed numerically that $s_1=+1$ and $s_i=-1$ for all $i=2,\ldots,n=M+1$, suggesting that the permutation $\pi$ given in the statement of Theorem~\ref{thm:arrowheadthm} is the identity.
-We next show that this pattern holds for in a more general setting.
-Specifically, if a system has an arrowhead realization~\eqref{eq:arrowheadrep} such that the products of the signs of the off-diagonal entries are negative, i.e., ${\rm sign}(\alpha_i\beta_i)=-1$ for all $i=2,\ldots,n$, then the trailing $n-1$ sign parameters of $\Sys$ are identical.
+However, for these systems, we observed numerically that $s_1=+1$ and $s_i=-1$ for all $i=2,\ldots,n=M+1$, suggesting that the permutation $\pi$ given in the statement of Corollary~\ref{cor:arrowhead_case} is the identity.
+We next show that this pattern holds in a more general setting.
+Specifically, if a system has an arrowhead realization~\eqref{eq:arrowheadrep} such that {the diagonal entries as well as} the signs of the products of the off-diagonal entries are \emph{negative}, i.e., {$d_i <0$} and $\textrm{sign}(\alpha_i\beta_i)=-1$ for all $i=2,\ldots,n$, then the trailing $n-1$ sign parameters of $\Sys$ are identical.